-For this Low Carb Toasted Coconut Donut recipe, we're recreating the classic Tim Hortons-style donut with a keto-friendly twist.
-The base uses almond flour, eggs, coconut oil, and coconut milk to create a light, moist texture, while cacao and espresso powders add subtle depth of flavor.
+Low Carb Toasted Coconut Donuts recreate the classic Tim Hortons-style donut without the carbs.
+Almond flour, coconut oil, and coconut milk create a light, moist base, while cacao and espresso powders add depth.
+A creamy coconut glaze and golden toasted coconut topping deliver crunch and rich flavor, no sugar crash.

 Jump To: